PLStenger/Local_annotation_go/README.md

 ## First, install  Wget

-Run this in your terminal tp know if you have already `Wget`:
+Run this in your terminal to know if you have already `Wget`:

 ```
 wget